chef/automate/components/docs-chef-io/content/automate/ha_aws_cert_mngr.md

 1. In the **Domain names** section, enter your domain name.
 You can use a fully qualified domain name (FQDN), such as `www.example.com`, or a bare domain name such as `example.com`.

   Before ACM issues a certificate, it validates that you own or control the domain names in your certificate request.
 You can use either email validation or DNS validation.

 1. In the **Select validation method** section, select either *DNS validation* or *Email validation*.

 1. From the **Tags** page, you can optionally tag your certificate.
 Tags are key-value pairs that serve as metadata for identifying and organizing AWS resources.

+  {{< figure src="/images/automate/ha_cert.png" alt="Certificates">}}

 1. Select **Request**.
 The console returns you to your certificate list after processing the request, where your new certificate displays with status, *Pending validation*.